richardnv/GuiTeachCsharp/README.md

   4. Number of fingers currently in use and where.
   5. Chords are going to be a bitch.
   6. Midi player will have to read ahead to have the info needed to calculate the best note.
-Well as of now I have the rudaments of a way to display this all on a web page using a programaticly created SVG that is animated by JavaScript.
+Well as of now I have the rudiments of a way to display this all on a web page using a programmatically created SVG that is animated by JavaScript.

 Standard 6 string with 24 frets.
 ![image](https://github.com/user-attachments/assets/9494d8ca-a8c9-4015-843b-137100eaf4ea)